masataka123/Kobayashi_Hitchin/README.md

 - Ryosuke Takahashi (Tohoku University)
 - Nicholas McCleerey (Purdue University)
 - Yohan Brunebarbe (Université de Bordeaux)
+- Pengfei Huang (Max-Planck-Institut for Mathematics in the Science)
 - Natsuo Miyatake (Mathematical Science Center for Co-creative Society, Tohoku University)
 - Takashi Ono (Osaka University)

+##  Registration

+As for registration, we will open a form around June or July 2024.

 <!--
 # New developments in Kobayashi--Hitchin correspondence and Higgs bundles

 - Martin Guest (Waseda University)
 - Laura Fredrickson (University of Oregon)